nxdir-s/idlerpg/README.md

 # IdleRpg

-IdleRpg is a free to play web based Rpg written using Golang (WIP)
+IdleRpg is a free to play web based RPG written using Golang (WIP)